YasinzHyper/Polartern-Assignment/README.md

 - **RSVP**: Slide the button at the bottom to RSVP for the event.
 - **Share**: Tap the share icon at the top right to capture the screen and share it using the available sharing options.

-## Screenshots

-Include any screenshots here to visually demonstrate the app's UI.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the app.